ppy/osu-wiki/news/2024/2024-02-16-osumania-7k-world-cup-2024-semifinals-recap.md

 The rice vs. long note back and forth went on, with Japan picking [Junk - Kagaribi](https://osu.ppy.sh/beatmapsets/2130665#mania/4481018), Australia answering with [Getty - Revolt](https://osu.ppy.sh/beatmapsets/2130612#mania/4480900), then [RykSeb - RETINAE](https://osu.ppy.sh/beatmapsets/2130601#mania/4480882).
 Australia gambled their chances on [tn-shi - Synthesis](https://osu.ppy.sh/beatmapsets/2130789#mania/4481282) and managed to survive a potential break point on what ended up being the closest pick yet!

-Unfortunately for Australia, despite making a huge effort by keeping up with Japan, when Japan managed to get a matchpoint at 5–4, Australia wasn't able to break through their pick, [Frums - 24eeev0-$](https://osu.ppy.sh/beatmapsets/2130620#mania/4480921), and ended up losing the break point.
+Unfortunately for Australia, despite making a huge effort by keeping up with Japan, when Japan managed to get a match point at 5–4, Australia wasn't able to break through their pick, [Frums - 24eeev0-$](https://osu.ppy.sh/beatmapsets/2130620#mania/4480921), and ended up losing the break point.

 Despite how the match ended, it is safe to assume nobody was sure of who was going to be the winner given both teams' phenomenal performance.
 A nerve-wracking match full and through.